 Alopecia is a common disease and refers to hair loss in women or men.

-Alopecia can be triggered by various factors, including genetics, intense amounts of stress, your diet, autoimmune disorders such as thyroid disease, even hormonal changes from taking birth control pills or post-delivery hormonal changes can be a trigger.
-Some forms of alopecia, like alopecia areata which occurs when the body's immune system attacks hair follicles can be triggered by infections from bacteria or viruses.
+Alopecia can be triggered by various factors, including genetics, intense amounts of stress, your diet, autoimmune disorders such as thyroid disease, and even hormonal changes from taking birth control pills or post-delivery hormonal changes can be a trigger.
+Some forms of alopecia, like alopecia areata, which occur when the body's immune system attacks hair follicles, can be triggered by infections from bacteria or viruses.
 While conditions causing alopecia may be contagious, the hair loss itself is not.

-Another common form of alopecia that has become more common is traction alopecia, which happens when hair is frequently pulled too tightly, or from wearing braids, having tight ponytails, and wearing wigs often.
-All these factors combined result inbroken hairs, thinner hair and more cuticle damage.
-It is usually seen along the hairline, but can be central especially for people with dreadlocks, and can lead to permanent damage if not addressed.
-Preventing further damage involves loosening hairstyles, reducing the number of times hair is braided and allowing the hair and scalp to recover before doing braids or wearing a wig again.
+Another form of alopecia that has become more common is traction alopecia, which happens when hair is frequently pulled too tightly through frequently wearing tight hairstyles, such as tight ponytails.
+All these factors combined result in broken hairs, thinner strands and more cuticle damage.
+It is usually seen along the hairline but can be central and can lead to permanent damage if not addressed.
+Preventing further damage involves loosening hairstyles and allowing the hair and scalp to recover before trying new hairstyles that require the use of harsh chemicals or lots of manipulation.

-One of the commonest hair loss that is unfortunately on the rise is central centrifugal cicatricial alopecia.
-It’s it more common in females and has a genetic link.
-Mothers that have the condition can pass it to their daughters.
-It is a scarring form of alopecia, starts in the centres of the scalp and expand slowly with time.
-Early symptoms includes hair breakage, severe itching, pimples on the scalp and bald spots.
+Central centrifugal cicatricial alopecia, one of the most common causes of hair loss, is unfortunately on the rise.
+It’s more common in females and has a genetic link.
+Mothers who have the condition can pass it on to their daughters.
+It is a scarring form of alopecia that starts in the centres of the scalp and expands slowly with time.
+Early symptoms include hair breakage, severe itching, pimples on the scalp and bald spots.
 Some people experience no symptoms at all except for noticing their hair is thinning.

-Untreated this condition can lead to permanent hair loss, and therefore early diagnosis and treatment is important.
-Trigger factors include usage of heat on the hair, chemical relaxers and traction hair styles.
+Untreated, this condition can lead to permanent hair loss, and therefore, early diagnosis and treatment are important.
+Trigger factors include the usage of heat on the hair.

-According to Dr Mathobela, lifestyle choices like a healthy diet, reducing stress, and avoiding harsh chemical hair treatments (such as relaxers) can help manage the risk.
-Early detection and intervention may not prevent hair loss completely, but can reduce its severity.
+According to Dr Mathobela, lifestyle choices like a healthy diet, reducing stress, and avoiding harsh chemical hair treatments can help manage the risk.
+Early detection and intervention may not prevent hair loss completely but can reduce its severity.

 Emotional impact of alopecia

-There is hope for those with this condition-getting emotional support, either from family and friends, or a therapist can make coping with the psychological and emotional challenges of hair loss more bearable.
+There is hope for those with this condition: emotional support, either from family and friends or a therapist, can make coping with the psychological and emotional challenges of hair loss more bearable.

 Effective treatments and hair transplants

 ”While no permanent cure for alopecia exists, managing the condition is possible.
 For early stage traction alopecia, medications such as minoxidil can help slow down or stop hair loss and even encourage regrowth,” Dr Mathobela explains.
-“In cases of severe or long term hair loss, hair transplants are sometimes recommended to restore a natural appearance.
+“In cases of severe or long-term hair loss, hair transplants are sometimes recommended to restore a natural appearance.
 This procedure involves taking healthy hair follicles from another part of the scalp and transplanting them into thinning or bald areas.
-Wearing wigs has also been prescribed for those with irreversible alopecia, wigs help with regaining a sense of normalcy and rebuilding self-esteem and pulling one out of social withdrawal.”
+Wearing wigs or hair plugs has also been prescribed for those with irreversible alopecia; they help with regaining a sense of normalcy and rebuilding self-esteem and pulling one out of social withdrawal.”

 If you’re experiencing hair loss, don’t hesitate to consult with a healthcare professional to explore treatment options and emotional support resources that can help you manage the condition effectively.